PaulSlocum/3dplayer/README.md

 # 3dplayer
-### 3D WebGL compact disc simulator using THREE.js and Web Audio API.

-A 3D compact disc themed Javascript MP3 player.
-The project is nearly complete but still needs a few minor adjustments and better adaptation to mobile devices.
+A Javascript web audio player with a stylized 3D compact disc player interface that includes visual and audio effects.
+Uses WebGL and Web Audio.
+The project is fully working but the API and details and still being adjusted.

 [>> LINK TO WORKING PROJECT DEMO PAGE <<](https://paulslocum.github.io/3dplayer/)

 ### Features:
  - load an album by specifying a list of MP3 files and a CD image in the script call parameters
- - simulated CD player operation including play, pause, stop, track forward and back, fast forward, rewind, etc.
+ - simulated CD player operation including play, pause, stop, track forward and back, fast forward, rewind, repeat, etc.
  - CD player sound effects and animated disc drawer
  - realtime reverb and echo room simulator effects
  - realtime spectrum analyzer display and visualizations (TBI)